16 Clever Space Saving Ideas for Your Garage

 Keep Ladders Out of the Way

 Hang ladders from the ceiling so they don’t hog prime storage space.
-The rollers on this simple carriage let you easily slide in one end of the ladder, then the other.
-The materials you’ll need are all inexpensive.
-Fasten the corner braces to ceiling joists with 2-in. lag screws.
+The rollers on this carriage let you easily slide in one end of the ladder, then the other.
+The materials are all inexpensive.
+Fasten the corner braces to ceiling joists with two-inch lag screws.
 Secure the ladder with an elastic cord so it can’t roll out and fall.

 Enlarge Your Garage

 Whether you need more storage space or more work space, the ultimate solution for a too-small garage is an addition.
-In many cases, you can knock out a section of garage wall.
-Install a header to support the weight of the roof, and build a large ‘bump-out.’
-It’s easier than you might think to build a 5 x 12- ft. bump-out without adding a full concrete foundation.
+In many cases you can knock out a section of garage wall.
+Install a header to support the weight of the roof and build a large “bump-out.”
+It’s easier than you might think to build a 5 ft. x 12 ft. bump-out without adding a full concrete foundation.